-The Australian Government Department of Agriculture and Water Resources works with industry and other government agencies to ensure the safety, security and continuity of Australia's food supply.
+The department works with industry and other government agencies to ensure the safety, security and continuity of Australia's food supply.

 The food supply chain is a complex and nationally distributed system.
 It is not organised along state and territory borders and is generally owned and operated by the private sector.
 The complexity of the system may present challenges in maintaining food supply continuity in the case of widespread emergencies.